Modelling Systems and Languages

 - Implementation of external domain-specific languages using generic tools

 - Implementation of internal domain-specific languages

-All programing is performed in Scala, to enable common discussion, supervision and shared learning process, however the ideas can be realized in many programming languages.
+However, the ideas can be realized in many programming languages.

 Formal prerequisitesYou are a confident software developer, knowledgeable in programming language paradigms and concepts, able to work with (moderately) complex development projects yourself.
 These abilities can normally be obtained by following a bachelor programme in software development.
 Concretely: - Object-oriented programming: classes, encapsulation, inheritance, polymorphism, interfaces, exceptions. - Functional programming: anonymous functions, higher order functions, generic types and higher kinded types. - Scala and Java - Basic data structures, lists, trees and graphs; basic complexity, algorithms, including dynamic programming - Programming language concepts, and implementation techniques: grammars, abstract and concrete syntax, parsing, interpretation and compilation (typically taught in a compiler course, for instance Programming Language Concepts and Implementation) - Software engineering processes, quality assurance, unit testing, property testing - Modeling and data: UML class diagrams, XML, the relational data model, SQL